Way 2 Goodlife

 • Crafts – Make and sell crafts.
 Sites like Etsy are great for marketing your creations, but you can also consider eBay or local Fairs.

-• Sell Old Stuff – This by far is my favorite method as it made a huge difference for my family.
-Just like many I have bags and boxes of things I don’t use yet don’t have time to sell.
+• Sell Old Stuff – This is my favorite method; it made a huge difference for my family.
+Just like many I have bags and boxes of things I don’t use yet and have no time to sell.
 Recruit a child.
-My daughter and I created listings, took pictures together and published posts for lots of items on Craigslist.
+My daughter and I created listings, took pictures together, and published posts for many items on Craigslist.
 She is in charge of renewing them on time.
 My husband and I respond to emails and make the transaction.
 And we usually split the money half and half.

 • Computer Projects – use your computer skills to teach someone how to use a computer.